Cockatrice/Cockatrice/README.md

 # Get Involved

 Chat with the Cockatrice developers on Gitter.
+Come here to talk about the application, features, or just to hang out.
+For support regarding specific servers, please contact that server's admin or forum for support rather than asking here.

 [![Gitter chat](https://badges.gitter.im/Daenyth/Cockatrice.png)](https://gitter.im/Daenyth/Cockatrice)